 In G2Crowds “Magic Quadrant” NetSuite is ranked number 1 overall.
 If you’re not familiar with magic quadrants, they’re a great way to tell what the market thinks of an enterprise software solution.
 The data is based on credible reviews from real customers.
 The closer your solution is to the top right of the quadrant the better the market is responding to your solution.

-Who Uses NetSuite?
+Who Uses Oracle NetSuite?

 While plenty of large enterprises use the NetSuite platform, according to G2Crowd, SAP still reigns supreme in the upper echelons of business.
 However, in 2023, NetSuite is hot on their tail.
 A few years ago SAP’s reign was unchecked.
 This is not the case in 2023.

 But while NetSuite is happy to be considered a leader in the enterprise category, it really shines in the mid-market and SME segments.
 Which is logical as many of the advantages of cloud-based solutions apply more specifically to businesses with smaller budgets.